A.B. Quintanilla

-Abraham Quintanilla III (born December 13, 1963), known professionally as A.B.
+Abraham Isaac Quintanilla III (born December 13, 1963), known professionally as A.B.
 Quintanilla III or A.B.
-Quintanilla, is an American record producer, songwriter and musician, and the older brother of singer Selena, known as "The Queen of Tejano music".
+Quintanilla, is an American record producer, songwriter and musician.
+Called the "King of Kumbia" (or "King of Cumbia") due to his influence and impact on the cumbia music genre.
+He is the older brother of singer Selena, known as the "Queen of Tejano Music", having produced and written many of her hit songs throughout her career, is the creator and founder of the bands Kumbia Kings and Kumbia All Starz, also having produced and written their hit songs as well as performing as a member of both, and has contributed, produced and written many songs for other artists.

 Along with Selena, his other sister Suzette, and his father Abraham, he became a member of Los Dinos in 1980.
-As a member of Los Dinos, A.B. played bass guitar, produced, and wrote songs for Selena that became successful singles such as "Como la Flor", "Amor Prohibido" and "No Me Queda Más" After Selena's death, he would create the bands Kumbia Kings and Kumbia All Starz.
+As a member of Los Dinos, A.B. played bass guitar, produced, and wrote songs for Selena that became successful singles such as "Como la Flor", "Amor Prohibido" and "No Me Queda Más".
+After Selena's death, he would create the bands Kumbia Kings and Kumbia All Starz.

 Early life

-Abraham Isaac Quintanilla III was born on December 13, 1963 in Toppenish, Washington.
-He is the oldest child of Abraham Quintanilla Jr. and Marcella Ofelia Quintanilla (née Samora); and the older brother of Suzette Quintanilla and the late Selena Quintanilla.
+Abraham Isaac Quintanilla III was born on December 13, 1963, in Toppenish, Washington.
+He is the oldest child of Abraham Isaac Quintanilla Jr. and Marcella Ofelia Quintanilla (née Samora); and the older brother of Suzette Quintanilla and the late Selena Quintanilla.
 Shortly after he was born, Quintanilla and his parents would move to Lake Jackson, Texas, where he would be raised there and where his two younger sisters were born.